CCTC: Frequently Asked Questions

 Do I receive a certificate for completing the program?

-Once you have successfully completed the program requirements and internship, you can apply to receive the Certificate for Community College Teaching.
+Once you have successfully completed the program requirements and independent study, you can apply to receive the Certificate for Community College Teaching.

 How do I claim my digital course badges and certificates?